hyde-brendan/hyde-brendan.github.io/frontend-mentor/time-tracking-dashboard/README.md

 });
 ```

-Finally, the `updateStatCardValues` function reads the JSON file and updates all the stat card's values to the selected button's domain. `tabindex` is used for switch statements to set whether to read from the daily, weekly, or monthly values.
+Finally, the `updateStatCardValues` function reads the JSON file and updates all the stat card's values to the selected button's domain.
+The class list is used for switch statements to set whether to read from the daily, weekly, or monthly values.

 ### Continued development